Intent

 Implementation

-Children also have guided reading daily, this is a mixture of whole class book for upper Key Stage 2 and smaller groups reading texts that are pitched at appropriate levels for younger children.
+Children also have regular whole class reading lessons, this is a mixture of whole class books for upper Key Stage 2 and smaller groups reading texts that are pitched at appropriate levels for younger children.
 Reading fluency is incorporated in whole class and small group interventions to support reading development.

 Impact